bhavyad2024/bhavyad2024/README.md

 **About Me** 🎓

 I hold a Bachelor degree in Computer Science with a focus on data analytics.
-📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
+📊 Proficient in Python, SQL,Microsoft Excel, Access and data visualization tools (Tableau,Power BI,Matplotlib, Seaborn).
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
-🌐 Curious about web scraping and API integration.
+🌐 Curious about learning latest technologies and AI.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [bhavyad2024@gmail.com]